 Both require fair credit for approval.
 Since both the Platinum and the QuicksilverOne are designed to build credit, you don’t have to worry about having a high credit score to be approved for either one.
-Both require a fair credit history (a score above 580) to qualify.
+Both require a fair credit score (typically a score above 580) to qualify.

 How they’re different

 Rewards.
 The QuicksilverOne is a flat-rate cash back credit card, so you not only have the opportunity to build credit, but also earn 1.5% cash back on every purchase you make.
 You can find higher rates with other cards, but it’s an added incentive, nonetheless.
 In fact, if you spend a sufficient amount on the QuicksilverOne card, you can earn enough cash back to outmatch the annual fee.
 For example, a cardholder who spends $300 on the card each month would earn $54 in cash back – $15 more than the card’s $39 annual fee.
 The Capital One Platinum card, on the other hand, doesn’t offer a rewards package for making purchases.

 Annual fee.
 The Capital One Platinum comes with no annual fee, which means you can spend without having to budget for an annual bill.
 The lack of an annual fee may be especially appealing if you’re trying to build your credit on a tight budget.